-As a business owner, you know how important hiring and retaining top talent is.
-But what happens when employees leave your company?
-Employee turnover can have a significant impact on your bottom line, costing your business both time and money.
+Employee turnover costs can have a significant impact on your bottom line, making it essential to focus on hiring and retaining top talent.
+As a business owner, you know how important it is to keep valuable employees, but when they leave, the loss can cost your business both time and money.
 Let’s explore employee turnover costs and why it’s important to prioritize employee retention.

 1. Direct Costs